zsy12345-54321/oaf-traffic-simulation-demo/src/pages/simulations/final.md

 title: Final Thoughts
 description:
 ---
+### What I learned:
-In this six weeks Micro internship, I learned how to create a traffic visualization with SUMO(“Simulation of Urban MObility”).
+Create a traffic visualization with SUMO(“Simulation of Urban MObility”).
+### 2.
-And created a website through vercel.app to host the visualization online to make it publicly accessible.
+Created a website through vercel.app to host the visualization online to make it publicly accessible.